spolti/aipg/metrics/perses/README.md

 HOST=$(oc get routes -n monitoring -o jsonpath='{.items[*].spec.host}')
 ```

-- log in with `percli` - this step is not mandatory, it is useful if you need to migrate a grafana dashboard
+- Log in with `percli` (optional, useful to migrate Grafana dashboards)
 ```
 # use the exposed route from the previous command:
 percli login http://$HOST
 ```

-- Deploy the test dashboard to make sure it is working properly:
+- Deploy a test dashboard to make sure it is working properly:
 ```bash
 oc create of  -f assets/perses-dashboard-example.yaml
 # then check if it is working